 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
+We noted smoke detectors within the property.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.

 Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 We have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation we have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
 The report does not include an asbestos inspection.
 However, asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos-based products has been reported within the limitations of the inspection, and you have concerns, you should engage a qualified asbestos surveyor.
 The property was occupied, fully furnished and floors were covered.
 Floor coverings restricted the inspection of flooring.
 In accordance with Health and Safety guidelines, we have not disturbed insulation, furniture or personal effects (particularly in cupboards).
 Personal effects in cupboards and fitted wardrobes were not moved and restricted the inspection.
-The roof void inspection was limited by insulation concealing joists from view, stored goods and a lack of suitable access boarding.
-The roof void inspection was undertaken from the access hatch only.
-The external inspection of the property was undertaken from ground level only.
-There is no sub-floor area to inspect.
+The external inspection of the property was undertaken from ground level only, the position of other properties and boundaries limited the inspection, and some parts were not visible.
+The inspection of the roof and chimneys was particularly limited.
+The flat roof coverings were not visible from ground level.
+We were not able to inspect the sub floor area due to the absence of a visible hatch and fitted floor coverings throughout.
 We did not test all windows.
 Windows were tested at random.
 Concealed areas beneath and around bath/shower trays were not visible.
 Water spillage in these areas can often be discovered unexpectedly, with resultant damage to concealed parts of the fabric.
 Where repairs are required at height, compliance with Health and Safety legislation often requires the use of scaffolding, which can significantly impact on the cost of repair.
-Pricing repairs is out with the remit of this report, but it would be prudent to consider costs and budgeting before offering.
+Pricing repairs is out with

+Any additional limits to inspection the remit of this report, but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.
-It was not raining at the time of the inspection, and we therefore cannot confirm the adequacy of the rainwater goods.
-The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
-Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.
+It was not raining at the time of the inspection, and we therefore cannot assess the adequacy of the rainwater goods.